 Blood borne virus prevention, treatment and care

 Hidden carers for an increasingly hidden illness?
-A scoping review of the needs of informal carers of people with HIV in the contemporary treatment era (in press) International Journal of Carers and Caring.
+A scoping review of the needs of informal carers of people with HIV in the contemporary treatment era (2018) International Journal of Carers and Caring.

 A ‘scoping review’ of qualitative literature about engagement with HIV care in Indonesia (2018) Sexual Health.